 St Augustine’s Curriculum.

 Our curriculum has been written by the staff.
 We have used the national curriculum objectives to make it unique for our school.
 We also have a ‘bucket list’ of activities which we use as a ‘wow’ to start or end the topic and skills and values which run throughout the whole curriculum.
 We have a two year rolling program which ensures continuity and experience for our children across the Key Stages.
 We are currently working on Year A (2019/20).
-Please find below details of our curriculum topics from Years 1-6.
+Please find below details of our curriculum topics from Years Early Years to Year 6.

 For details of our Early Years Foundation Stage Curriculum, please click here.